 Evans' 3s lead No. 7 Louisville to 75-50 win at Clemson

-Evans scored 24 points in the first half as the Cardinals (13-1, 2-0 Atlantic Coast Conference) cruised to their fifth straight win overall and eighth in a row over the Tigers (5-9, 1-2).
+Evans made 10 of her first 14 shots, including all those long-range buckets from behind the arc as Louisville (13-1, 2-0 Atlantic Coast Conference) led by as many as 34 points in winning its fifth straight overall and eighth in a row over the Tigers (5-9, 1-2).

+It was a welcome performance for Evans, the high-scoring junior who managed just nine points in the win over Syracuse last Sunday.

+“Coming into this game, I struggled last game against Syracuse,” she said.
+“I knew my teammates were going to find me and give me some open looks.”

 Evans and Elizabeth Balogun, who had 15 points, helped Louisville come out fast and put things away early.